nwillems94/recipes/_breads/rustic-bread.md

     unit: "1.33"

 ---
-For the poolish - combine 2/3 cup room temperature water, whole wheat flour, & a pinch of yeast.
-Stir to combine and, leave at room temp for 12-24 hrs
+For the poolish - combine whole wheat flour & pinch of yeast with half the water at room temperature.
+Stir to combine and, leave at room temp for 12-24 hrs.

-Combine the poolish with the remaining 2/3 cups of warm water & yeast.
+Combine the poolish with the remaining warm water & yeast.

 Add salt & 1 cup bread flour and combine into a shaggy dough.
 Let hydrate for 20 minutes